conan/cards/README.md

 * There is no support for jokers
 * A better data structure for a deck would be a Deque, but the functionality it adds was not required by the spec
+* It's probably possible to game the pseudo-random shuffling method